Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 The 25 different patterns from the Mutable Instruments Grids module were exported from the Grids code and added to the Consequencer.

 Access the Grids patterns by holding button 2 for 3-5 seconds and releasing.
-Grids mode is enabled a period '.' before the pattern number on the bottom right of the screen.
+When Grids mode is enabled, a period '.' is visible before the pattern number on the bottom right of the screen

 Two different versions of each Grids pattern have been created.
-The first version (even numbers, including 0) are the equivilant of having all three Grids density knobs at 50%.
-The second version (odd numbers) are the equivilant of having all three Grids density knobs at 70%.
+The first version (even numbers, including 0) are the equivalent of having all three Grids density knobs at 50%.
+The second version (odd numbers) are the equivalent of having all three Grids density knobs at 70%.
 An example is below:

 - Pattern 0: Grids pattern 1, density: 50%
 - Pattern 1: Grids pattern 1, density: 70%